-Our lab combines bioinformatics and classic molecular biology tools to explore enzymes that have been sparsely characterized, misidentified or otherwise neglected.
+Our lab combines bioinformatics, biochemistry, structural biology and molecular biology to explore enzymes that have been sparsely characterized, misidentified or otherwise neglected.
 Our research highlights include:

 Our elucidation of the mechanism by which SARS-CoV-2 caps its genome.
 Capping requires RNAylation, in which a virally encoded pseudokinase catalyzes the transfer of RNA to the N-terminal amino acid of another SARS-CoV-2 protein as an intermediate step.